amritoo/deyal-server/README.md

 # deyal-server
-An server API for deyal app
+A server API for deyal app